5 (British TV channel) programming: Football

-Mixed martial arts

-In 2009, Channel 5 signed a deal to broadcast highlights of the Ultimate Fighting Championship (UFC) on terrestrial television in the UK.
-In 2015, Channel 5 picked up highlights of every BAMMA event.

-As parent company Viacom also owned the rights to the Bellator MMA brand, their matches were shown free-to-view on Channel 5 and a number of the network's sub-channels until a deal with WWE saw more wrestling being broadcast by the network's channels (by 2021 the UK rights to Bellator MMA had been picked up by the BBC for its iPlayer).

 Motorsport

 The channel has also covered motor sports, most notably MotoGP from 2000 to 2002 showing every race live before rights were snapped up by BBC Sport, these rights returned in 2017 albeit as highlights with this being broadcast from 7pm-8pm the Monday after a race weekend.
 Channel 5 held rights to show weekly highlights from the NASCAR Sprint Cup Series and the IndyCar Series, although this was beset by cancellations, inaccurate scheduling and technical difficulties.
 The channel held right to broadcast highlights from the A1 Grand Prix series.
 As of 2010, most of their motor sport coverage, including NASCAR, IndyCars, V8 Supercars, Rolex Grand-Am Series and NHRA drag racing has been discontinued.
-In 2017, Channel 5 announced they had signed a two-year deal with MotoGP and BT Sport for the free to air rights.
+In 2017, Channel 5 announced they had signed a 2-year deal with MotoGP and BT Sport for the free to air rights.
 They also cover World Rally on Monday at 7pm following a race weekend also broadcasting part of the Wales Rally GB Live.

 On 4 September 2016, it was announced that Channel 5 had acquired the UK broadcasting rights to Formula E from the 2016–17 season onwards following Formula E's termination of its contract with ITV.
 From round three live studio coverage was added with the former ITV team of Andy Jayed and ex-former F1 / Formula E driver Jaime Alguersuari, while commentary comes from the world feed from BBC F1's Jack Nicholls and Dario Franchitti, with Nicki Shields as the pit lane reporter.
 For rounds one and two Martin Haven stood in for Nicholls.

 Channel 5 lost the rights to the coverage for the 2018–19 season to BBC, Quest, and BT Sport, and MotoGP highlights from the 2019 season to Quest.
 However, starting in the 2020-21 season, they again assist Paramount Global, which holds United States rights to Formula E.